 Biomolecule DNA, which carries genetic information, can store an incredible amount of data?
 In fact, just one gram of DNA can theoretically hold all the digital data in the world!
 This is because DNA is made up of four different nucleotides, each of which can represent two bits of information.
 Scientists have already successfully encoded books, images, and even an entire operating system onto DNA.
 As technology advances, it's possible that DNA could become a more efficient and long-lasting way to store data than current digital storage methods.

 Chapter Outline

-6.0 Introduction 6.2 Concept of M Metabolism 6.1 Biomolecules in the Cell
+6.0 Introduction 6.2 Concept of Metabolism

+0.2 Concept of Metabolishi

+6.1 Biomolecules in the Cell